-Step 1: Start by positioning yourself on the floor underneath the barbell (eyes should be underneath).
-With the legs either straight or bent, be sure to play the feet, hips, and upper back to the floor, similar to that of a bench press.
+Start by positioning yourself on the floor underneath the barbell (eyes should be underneath).
+With the legs either straight or bent, be sure to place the feet, hips, and upper back on the floor, similar to that of a bench press.

 Note, that this relationship with the floor is essential to the floor press.
 Often, individuals who struggle with this on a bench may find it easier to develop greater back tension in the floor press in the early learning phases.

-Step 2: With the body activity gripping the floor, firmly squeeze the barbell and pull the elbows down towards the torso, on a slight angle to ensure that the back muscles and posterior shoulder are being activated.
+With the body actively gripping the floor, firmly squeeze the barbell and pull the elbows down towards the torso, on a slight angle to ensure that the back muscles and posterior shoulders are being activated.

 Be sure to pull the barbell to the base of the chest (just above the sternum) so that the elbows are roughly 45 degrees from the torso.

 Step 3: Make Gentle Contact With Floor, Then Press